amgaina/portfolio-website/README.md

 ## 🚀 About Me

-I am driven by a strong desire to use the power of technology to solve real-world problems.
-With a keen interest in **AI**, **Data Science**, and **Web Development**, I strive to create innovative solutions that make a difference.
+I am passionate about using technology to solve real-world problems.
+With interests in AI, Data Science, and Web Development, I aim to create innovative solutions that make a positive impact.

 ## 🌐 Sections